 You’ll of course be able to fiddle with this temperature a little bit depending on the type of cat you have.
 If you have a huge fluffy Norwegian Forrest Cat then you probably won’t have as much of a problem at 60 degrees as you will with a standard Domestic Short Hair.

 If you're truly worried about your cat being chilly you can also always ensure your cat has a very warm place to sleep.
 There are hundreds of cat beds on the market, but finding the right one can make all the difference both in general use and in making sure your cat stays nice and cuddly warm.

-Be sure to check out my article on the top 10 cat beds of 2018 if you’re curious about good ones to choose from!
+Be sure to check out my article on the top cat beds on the market if you're curious about good ones to choose from!

 You might consider a heated cat bed if your place gets really chilly.
 Or if you just happen to find that your cat sleeps on top of you for warmth and it is interrupting your sleeping.